 Do not use the word "degree" when the formal academic degree title is already referenced as this is repetitive.
+An exception would be for online references when necessary for search engine optimization (SEO).

 Correct: She holds a Bachelor of Arts in psychology.